 Colorado Money Transmitters Surety Bond

-The State of Colorado Department of Regulatory Agencies, Division of Banking regulates and administers the Money Transmitter program and has oversight of the licensing, as well as handling of auditing and consumer complaints.
+The State of Colorado Department of Regulatory Agencies (DORA), Division of Banking regulates and administers the Money Transmitter program and has oversight of the licensing, as well as handling of auditing and consumer complaints.

 The Colorado Revised Statutes Title 12 Article 52 Part1, requires any person that is in the business of money transmission services to first obtain a license and a surety bond.
 The surety bond ensures compliance of state laws and faithful performance of duties.

 Surety Bond and License Requirements:

 - Complete the application found on the National Mortgage Licensing System (NMLS) which includes the Interagency Biographical and Financial Report and fingerprint cards for each executive officer, owner, partner, shareholder, owner, etc. Provide any information on any criminal convictions and material litigations for the previous five years.

 - Provide sample copies of agent contracts and payment instruments.

 - A form of security is required eithe in the form of a surety bond or a cash deposit.
 A $1,000,000 security is required.
 If choosing the surety bond option, the bond amount is based on the net worth of the business and projected volume of money transactions.
-The bond amount may be reduced to $250,000 based on the financial soundness of the company and approved through a hearing before the Banking Board or it may be increased up to $2,000,000 based on the volume of transactions or company financial soundness.
+The bond amount may be reduced to $250,000 based on the financial soundness of the company and approved through a hearing before the Banking Board or the bond may be increased up to $2,000,000 based on the volume of transactions or company financial soundness.
 The Division will determine the required bond amount.
 Instead of a bond, another form of financial security/permissible investments of equal value may be deposited with the state or a combination of a bond and security may be provided.